RajaRakoto/plum-cli/README.md

 - 📜 `npm-version:major` - Increments the major version number of your project using npm.
 - 📜 `npm-version:minor` - Increments the minor version number of your project using npm.
 - 📜 `npm-version:patch` - Increments the version patch number of your project using npm.
+- 📜 `npm-login` - Login to a registry user account.
 - 📜 `npm-publish` - Publish your npm package with public access.
 - 📜 `npm-unpublish` - Forcefully unpublish the plum-cli package from npm.
 - 📜 `npm-reset:registry` - Delete the custom npm registry.